Dualize, Split, Randomize: Toward Fast Nonsmooth Optimization Algorithms: Davis--Yin Splitting

 \section{Davis--Yin Splitting}

-Solving the optimization problem \eqref{eq:original-pb} boils down to finding a zero $(x^\star,y^\star)$ of the monotone operator $M$ defined in \eqref{eq:M}, which can be written as the sum of three monotone operators, like in \eqref{eq:saddle} or \eqref{eq:saddle12}.
-The Davis--Yin splitting (DYS) algorithm~\cite{dav17}, is dedicated to this problem; that is, find a zero of the sum of three monotone operators, one of which is cocoercive.
+Solving Problem~\eqref{eq:original-pb} boils down to finding a zero $(x^\star,y^\star)$ of the monotone operator $M$ defined in \eqref{eq:M}, which can be written as the sum of three monotone operators, like in \eqref{eq:saddle} or \eqref{eq:saddle12}.
+The method proposed by Davis and Yin~\cite{dav17}, which we call Davis--Yin splitting (DYS), is dedicated to this problem; that is, find a zero of the sum of three monotone operators, one of which is cocoercive.